-On the eve of the release of her third studio album, Grey Area, Little Simz is resolved.
-As we sit down and chat a stone’s throw away from St. Paul’s Cathedral, she is in a fairly pensive mood, languid even.
-Simbi Ajikawo—now aged 25—is observing and living life at a much slower space compared to four years ago, when she released her debut album A Curious Tale Of Trials + Persons.
-Grey Area marks a new chapter in Simbi’s life where the music and personal all come to a head.
-“When I first started writing for this album, I didn’t have a particular concept in mind,” she says.
-“It’s the first time I’d spent a long time with a producer in the studio; on all my other projects, people would just send me beats.
-This time I locked in with one producer, Inflo, and stayed stationary.”
+On the eve of the release of her third studio album, GREY Area, Little Simz is resolved.
+As we sit down and chat a stone’s throw away from St. Paul’s Cathedral, the artist, real name Simbi Ajikawoshe, is in a fairly pensive mood—languid even.
+Today, she’s observing and living life at a much slower space compared to four years ago, when she released her debut album A Curious Tale Of Trials + Persons.
+GREY Area marks a new chapter in Simz’s life (now at 25), where the music and the personal both come to a head.
+“When I first started writing for this album, I didn’t have a particular concept in mind,” says Simz.
+“It’s the first time I had spent a long time with a producer in the studio.
+On all my other projects, people would just send me beats, but this time I locked in with one producer, Inflo, and stayed stationary.”

 “Jay-Z on a bad day, Shakespeare on my worst days, never been a punk, trust you can get it in the worst way,” she spits with full conviction on “Offence”.
 But the bravado sounds more self-assured than on previous records.
 Simz is the rapper’s rapper, and because she continues to refuse to find herself confined to any one sound, her influence may not be truly felt for years to come.

 “I don’t want to say I’m content or comfortable—that’s far from the case. but I’m not the frustrated artist I once was.”